juristr/juristr.github.com/_posts/2012-08-29-jasmine---an-introduction.md

 - `toThrow()`
 - ...

+A detailled description can be found on the [GitHub repo wiki](https://github.com/pivotal/jasmine/wiki/Matchers).

 ## Spies
 ..it also has **Spies** which is how they do test doubles in Jasmine, basically thy include mocks, stubs, fakes or doubles.